pkhuong/pkhuong.github.io/source/_posts/2013-12-19-so-you-want-to-write-an-lp-solver.markdown

 <small>It's a primal method because we only manipulate primal
-variables; dual methods instead work with the dual variables associated with the linear constraints.</small>
+variables; dual methods instead work with the dual variables associated with the linear constraints.
+Primal-dual methods work on both sets of variables at once.</small>

 This sketch might be useful.  _x_ is close to the left-hand side bound, and, after projection in the nullspace, _d_